nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/data-transfer/data-transfer-from-to-vm.md

     **"Password"**: "`<Leave blank as you using SSH key>`"

-    **"SSH Private Key"**: "Choose the appropriate SSH Private Key from you local machine that has corresponding Public Key attached to your VM"
+    **"SSH Private Key"**: "Choose the appropriate SSH Private Key from your local machine that has the corresponding public key attached to your VM"

 ![Cyberduck SFTP or FTP Configuration](images/cyberduck-open-connection-sftp.png)

 #### Using Cyberduck

-Then click "Connect" button to connect to your NERC VM as shown below:
+Then click the "Connect" button to connect to your NERC VM as shown below:

 ![Successful connection](images/cyberduck-sftp-successful-connection.png)

 You should now be connected to the VM's remote directories/files.
 You can drag and drop your files to/from file windows to begin transfer.
-When done, click the X icon up top right to disconnect.
+When you're finished, click the "X" icon in the top right to disconnect.

 ### iii.
 Filezilla